 Stock-Based Compensation-Stock-based compensation cost is measured at the grant date based on the estimated fair value of the award and is recognized as expense over the employee's requisite service period for all stock-based awards granted or modified.
 Certain restricted awards vest based on the achievement of pre-established performance criteria.
 The fair value of performance-based awards is estimated at the date of grant based upon the probability that the specified performance criteria will be met, adjusted for estimated forfeitures.
-Each quarter the Company updates the assessment of the probability that the specified performance criteria will be achieved and adjusts the estimate of the fair value of the performance-based awards if necessary.
-The Company amortizes the fair value of performance-based awards over the requisite service period for each separately vesting tranche of the award.
-See note 7 to the consolidated financial statements.
+Each quarter we update our assessment of the probability that the specified performance criteria will be achieved and adjust the estimate of the fair value of the performance-based awards if necessary.
+We amortize the fair value of performance-based awards over the requisite service period for each separately vesting tranche of the award.
+See note 8 to the consolidated financial statements.

-Impairment, Restructuring and Other Charges-The Company accounts for certain charges related to restructuring activities, litigation, acquisition-related costs and other non-routine charges as Impairment, restructuring and other charges in the consolidated financial statements.
-See note 5 for additional information about these restructuring charges.
+Impairment, Restructuring and Other Charges-We account for certain charges related to restructuring activities, litigation, acquisition-related costs and other non-routine charges as Impairment, restructuring and other charges in the consolidated financial statements.
+See note 6 for additional information about these charges.

 Credit Risk and Concentration-Financial instruments that are potentially subject to concentrations of credit risk consist primarily of cash, cash equivalents, marketable securities and accounts receivable.
-The Company restricts investments in cash equivalents to financial institutions with high credit standing.
-Credit risk on accounts receivable is minimized as a result of the large and diverse nature of the Company's worldwide customer base.
-As of June 30, 2015 and 2016, no customer accounted for greater than 10% of accounts receivable.
-SAT accounted for 12% and 14% of revenues for the fiscal years ended June 30, 2015 and 2016, respectively.
-The Company performs ongoing credit evaluations of its customers' financial condition and maintains allowances for potential credit losses.
+We restrict investments in cash equivalents to financial institutions with high credit standing.
+Credit risk on accounts receivable is minimized as a result of the large and diverse nature of our company's worldwide customer base.
+As of June 30, 2016 and 2017, no customer accounted for greater than 10% of accounts receivable.
+SAT accounted for 12%, 14% and 12% of revenues for the fiscal years ended June 30, 2015, 2016 and 2017, respectively.
+We perform ongoing credit evaluations of our customers' financial condition and maintain allowances for potential credit losses.